 Have you ever received a chain letter?
 Have you ever sent a chain letter?
 Unlike my "In Defense of Facebook" article, this is A Case Against Chain Letters. .Let's define what a chain letter is.
 A chain...

-- A generic avatar for a profile picture.
-Not having uploaded a real picture doesen't motivate me to connect with those "picture-less" people..
+- A generic avatar for a profile picture is one of my Facebook pet peeves.
+Not having uploaded a real picture doesn't motivate others to connect with those "picture-less" people.

-- People not having their own profile picture.
-A baby, a flower, or a sunset might be beautiful, but I prefer connecting with you; not your baby, not your flower, not your sports team.
-I want to communicate with YOU and not a child or symbol.
+- Some people do not have their own profile picture.
+A baby, a flower, or a sunset might be beautiful, but people prefer connecting with you; not your baby, not your flower, not your sports team.

-- People using my thread to talk to someone else about something that has nothing to do with my subject.
+- People use a thread to talk to someone else about something that has nothing to do with your original post.

 - People responding with something so far off the subject that it makes no sense at all.